 The hidden job market

-The ‘hidden’ job market contains job vacancies that haven’t been advertised.
+The ‘hidden’ job market contains unadvertised job vacancies.
 Up to 80% of job vacancies don’t get advertised in the media or through job search website.

 Word of mouth / networking

-When you’re looking for work, expand your network and use your contacts to find out about job vacancies and let people know you are seeking work.
-Contacts can include:
+Expand your network when looking for a new role.
+Use your contacts to find out about job vacancies and let people know you are seeking work.

 - Former employers and colleagues